Advanced-Infrastructure/developers-101/pr_guideline.md

 ## <a name="leave-in-draft">Leave pull requests in draft until they are potentially ready to merge</a>

-When first opening a pull request, use [GitHub’s ‘draft’ feature] to create it as a draft.
+When first opening a pull request, use [GitHub's 'draft' feature] to create it as a draft.
 This will prevent code owners from being tagged prematurely.

 Only once you feel it is potentially production-ready, mark it as 'ready for review'.
 This will then automatically tag